 - Acne scars and other scars

 Our laser team has abundant experience with laser and other technology-based therapies.
-R.N.
-Angela Sarff routinely treats patients with every skin type and color.
+Dr. Ray Jalian, well-known laser specialist and our Certified Dermatology R.N.
+Angela Sarff routinely treat patients with every skin type and color.
 Correct technology selection is extremely important in helping you get the improvements you want both safely and with the least potential side effects.

 The Meaning of Fractional

 Fractional simply means the laser beam is broken up into tiny microcolumns so that not all the skin is treated at once.
 Pinpoint beams cover from 5 to 50% of your skin surface.
 The untreated skin speeds healing.
 Because it’s a fractional laser, the downtime and healing process is faster and much less risky than lasers that remove a full sheet of skin or those that vaporize tissue.
 In fact, Fraxel is one of the few lasers that can be used anywhere on the body – even on delicate areas like the neck and chest.

 A Laser for Pigmentation, Photo-Aging and Wrinkles

 Pigmentation is a direct result of sun exposure – often showing as spots and dots in both regular and irregular patterns.
 Along with the pigmentation from sun exposure, your skin undergoes accelerated aging.
 The sun – although necessary and enjoyable – plays havoc with your skin’s DNA.
 This results in slow cell turnover that shows as skin roughness and early wrinkles.

 It is easy to see what the sun does by comparing body areas that are never sun exposed to those that are!

 Since most of us in the Los Angeles area have abundant sun exposure year round, nearly everyone has pigmentation excess on their face, neck and chest.
 Often, if you are in your 50’s and beyond, you’ll have some incidences of actinic keratosis (AK) on your face, chest and arms.